Questions and answers

 No. The management of overabundant wildlife or native species is outside the scope of this programme.
 However, we may consider projects that target native species that are exotic to a particular part of Australia and pose a threat to the ecosystem, habitat or native species in those part(s) of Australia, and have a national impact on agricultural productivity and profitability.

-programme guidelines for detailed eligibility and assessment criteria.
+Refer to the programme guidelines for detailed eligibility and assessment criteria.

 11. How will applications be assessed?